ajhenley/gitbook/bullhorn3.md

+###Another Enhancement to Bullhorn

 There's more work to do.
 Make your Bullhorn application complete with user profiles.

-Each user should have their own profile page.
-On the post stream page, list the posts with the poster's name as a link.
-When the current user (whether logged in or not) clicks the link the profile page for the poster will display.
-The profile includes the name, motto, and join date of the poster.
-This page should also have a list of their posts.
-Display the posts in reverse chronological order and make them searchable.
+* Each user should have their own profile page.
+* On the post stream page, list the posts with the poster's name as a link.
+* When the current user (whether logged in or not) clicks the link the profile page for the poster will display
+  * The profile includes the name, motto, and join date of the poster
+  * This page should also have a list of their posts.
+* Display the posts in reverse chronological order
+* Allow the user to search the posts

 Test your application with multiple users each with multiple posts.